Evelin/stories_sync/README.markdown

     $ stories setup

 This will ask you for your pivotal username and password, then it will fetch your api token and create a config file for you.
-After that you are all set.
-You just need to have a stories file in /test/stories/stories.rb.

 Usage example
 -------------